Thanood/materialize-bridge-docs/about_this_application/color_switcher.md

 As a default the colors from Materialize website are chosen.

-Selecting a primary and accent color results of the application and all elementsof its **[Components catalog](#/samples)**  be rendered using the selected colors.
+Selecting a primary and accent color results of the application and all elements of its **[Components catalog](http://aurelia-ui-toolkits.github.io/demo-materialize/#/project-status)**  be rendered using the selected colors.
 Hues are rendered according to the [Material design specs](https://www.google.com/design/spec/style/color.html#color-color-palette).

 <br>